 2 1/2 cups lukewarm water (between 95 and 110 degrees F on a candy thermometer)

 2 1/2 teaspoons salt

-Soften yeast in water.
+Soften yeast in water for 10-15 minutes to activate it and be sure it foams (if it doesn’t, it might have died and you’ll want to start over with fresh yeast).
 Add sugar, salt, eggs, shortening and 4 cups of flour and mix until smooth.
 Let sit 1 minute, then add rest of flour and mix well.
 Cover tightly with plastic wrap and refrigerate overnight.